Understanding your health

 What is a pessary and when should you use one?

-A pessary is a silicone device placed in the vagina to support prolapsed organs.
-It can be used daily or occasionally for specific activities.
-It's an effective non-surgical option when rehabilitation alone isn't enough.
+A pessary is a silicone device inserted into the vagina to support prolapsed organs.
+It can be used daily or occasionally for certain activities; it is an effective non-surgical option when physical therapy alone is not sufficient.

 Pessary type Shape Usage